tolvanea/teensy3_keyboard_controller/documentation/project_description.md

 1. **The general idea of the application.**
     * Make usb keyboard from laptop's keyboard part.
     * This project requires:
-        * Microcontroller model that haves USB HID libraries
+        * Microcontroller that haves USB HID libraries
         * Keyboard spare part from laptop
         * Flat cable connector board, which connects to GPIO pins to keyboard